crittermike/personal-blog/src/pages/ramblings/drupal-project-productivity-curve.md

 A Typical Non-Drupal Project
 ----------------------------

-(First of all, this is pretty wishy washy because ""Non-Drupal"" can mean anything from Dreamweaver generated to whatever the latest Rails release is now.
+(First of all, this is pretty wishy washy because "Non-Drupal" can mean anything from Dreamweaver generated to whatever the latest Rails release is now.
 So bear with me and keep an open mind for now.)

 Remember when I said Drupal makes the first 80% really easy and the last 20% really hard?
 Well, you must know what's coming next then.